ntulearn/NtuLearn_SCDFXIBM/description.md

 In the meantime, the elderly's details will be processed with NER to form a summarised report for SCDF, hence the elderly does not have to spend time reading out such info, which allows for quick action.

+## Explanation of Tech
+For NLP, we made use of Twitter's emergency tweets for classification.
+However, in practical implementation, we would require a small sample of emergency/ non-emergency calls from elderly or any other targeted groups for better training of the model.

+After tokenization and cleaning of words, the list of words will be passed into a Tf-idf vectorizer to transform the words into vectors with importance within each sentence, which allows the machine to use these vectors to classify into emergency/ non-emergency cases.

+With the database in place, faster classification methods through deep learning such as ALBERT could be used to perform classification within the shortest time possible.

+After classification, NER can be performed with SpaCy to sieve out important entities within each text (e.g. incident, people involved).
+These entities will be used to form a report that will be uploaded to the database.
+For emergency cases, these reports will be sent to SCDF's database.

+With the database in place, our own NER can be built on relevant data to find more specific topics related to emergency incidents, which will help to build greater clarity within the report.